 So bar soaps are clearly a no-go.
 Instead, look for mild, sulfate-free cleansers.
 Or even better — make your own.
 How?If you want me to share my favorite DIY face wash recipe, leave a comment below!
 You can also check out my post on a recipe for a facial wash with essential oils.

 4. Exfoliating Too Often and/or Too Harshly

-Years of battles can leave our skin marked with scars — stubborn acne scars that won't seem to go away.
+Years of battling acne can leave our skin marked with scars — stubborn scars that won't seem to go away.
 Along with this, we can develop textured skin and can even have a few wrinkles cropping up here and there.
 A marketed solution to this is to exfoliate.

 However, in pursuit of clear, even, and wrinkle-free skin, people can commit one of the skin care mistakes: exfoliating too often and/or too harshly.

 Aggressive exfoliating treatments are injuring to the skin.
 Do this too often, and you are leading your skin to destruction.
 Even if you have a more gentle exfoliation routine, doing it too often will only lead to tears and frustration.